 My son was two at the time and we would announce that we were expecting our daughter Mia on that trip.
 What a great time!

 Before we headed home we went to my Uncles house for dinner, that's him wearing the blue hat above on the left.
-During dinner my Uncle raved about how much he loved Crab shalla and couldn’t wait to get back to Florida so that he could get his long awaited fix.
+During dinner my Uncle raved about how much he loved Crab shalla and couldn’t wait to get back to Tampa so that he could get his long awaited fix.
 I thought to myself, "he shouldn’t have to wait years to experience it again, he should be able to have shalla right here in LA."
 The seed was planted.

 In 2016 with a newborn and a dream I launched a crowd funding campaign and successfully raise the funds to develop Chilau!